Best Golf GPS 2025

 Reasons to avoid

-Another feature is Green View, which allows you to zoom in on the green to get precise yardages according to wherever the pin is on the day and, away from the course, there is also the free Garmin Golf app, which lets you compete, compare and connect with fellow golfers.
+Another feature we liked is Green View, which allows you to zoom in on the green to get precise yardages according to wherever the pin is on the day.
+This only works if you can see the pin location, but it's still a very handy thing to have.
+Away from the course, there is also the free Garmin Golf app, which lets you compete, compare and connect with fellow golfers while also giving you statistics to assess how your game is progressing.

-Aesthetically, all of this features in a slim device with a 3.5″, sunlight-readable, colour, touchscreen display and, if you want even more value for money, the G80 can even double up as a launch monitor, with the ability to track club head speed, ball speed, smash factor, swing tempo and estimated distance making this an excellent option in the handheld market.
+As mentioned already, the G80 can even double up as a launch monitor and has the ability to track club head speed, ball speed, smash factor, swing tempo and estimated distance making this an excellent option in the handheld market.
+Remarkably, all of this tech is packed into a slim device smaller than a smartphone that fits handily in your pocket.

 Most accurate GPS